imagej/imagej.github.io/_pages/develop/git/eclipse.md

     1.  choose *Import as general project* and press {% include key content='Next &gt;' %}
     2.  specify the projects name and {% include key content='Next &gt;' %}

-If the clones repository contains a [Maven](/develop/maven) project, you can then right-click it in Eclipses' package explorer and choose {% include bc content='Configure |Convert to Maven Project'%}
+If the clones repository contains a [Maven](/develop/maven) project, you can then right-click it in Eclipses' package explorer and choose {% include bc path='Configure |Convert to Maven Project'%}

 Et voila, ready and all in Eclipse.